ajisumbaga7/aji-hackerrank/README.md

 # aji-hackerrank
-This is the repository of my hackerrank account
+This is repository of my hackerrank account